theimpossibleastronaut/rmw/docs/README.md

 Pages](https://pages.github.com/) to generate the rmw website at https://remove-to-waste.info/

-If you would like to view the website offline and have jekyll installed, in the docs/ directory, run
+If you would like to view the website offline and already have jekyll installed, in the docs/ directory, run

     bundle exec jekyll serve